kennysmithed/origins25lsa/index.md

 ## Assessment

 Each class has an associated quiz (based on the readings) to be completed before the class (by 8am on the day of the class).
-Grades for the course will be based on your top 4 scores (as a precentage) from these 5 quizzes.
-Every quiz also has a free-answer text box at the bottom you can use to flag up questions or topics you'd like me to address in class that day - I have a small amount of time to read these and prep something, but I'll do what I can!
+Grades for the course will be based on your top 4 scores (as a percentage) from these 5 quizzes.
+Every quiz also has a free-answer text box at the bottom you can use to flag up questions or topics you'd like me to address in class that day - I have a small amount of time on the morning of the lecture to read these and prep something, but I'll do what I can!

 ## Course Materials